Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Low impact development

 EPCOR is working to reduce the risk of flooding in Edmonton.
-Our plans include the use of green stormwater infrastructure, which includes Low Impact Development (LID) facilities that slow stormwater from entering the sewer system and reduces demands on the sewer infrastructure.
+Our plans include the use of green stormwater infrastructure, which includes Low Impact Development (LID) techniques.
+LID is a site development technique that aims to mimic natural processes to manage stormwater runoff close to its source.
+Examples of LID features include rain gardens, bioretention basins, box planters, soil cells, and absorbent landscaping.

-LID is a type of stormwater management facility that incorporates plants, engineered soils and natural processes to capture stormwater runoff close to its source.
-Stormwater enters the LID and flows into the engineered soil layer with the ability to capture, and filter stormwater.
+LID installations incorporate plants, soils and natural processes to capture stormwater runoff.
+Stormwater enters the LID installation and flows into the soil layer with the ability to capture, and filter stormwater.
 Specially selected plants then absorb the water or it evaporates.
-Any excess water that isn't used by the plants and soils drains into the stormwater system.

-The benefits of LID
+Benefits of LID

 Bioretention gardens

 Bioretention gardens look like a typical flower or shrub bed; however, these gardens have specially blended soils and a storage component to filter and hold water during and after a rainfall.
-These gardens work by allowing rain water to enter the garden and then be filtered by the soil and plants.
+These gardens work by allowing rainwater to enter the garden and then be filtered by the soil and plants.

 This process slows water from entering the stormwater system and helps mitigate localized flooding.
 Bioretention gardens have no pipes and are not connected to the stormwater system.